How to apply for external funding for R&D projects

 The project manager contacts the R&D administration at the faculty for support in the application process, and the finance department at the faculty for drawing up a budget.
 It is important that administrative finance skills are guaranteed early in the application process.
 The use of resources/self-financing that the unit commits itself to in the application must be agreed upon with the budget manager.

-- The approval form for the application for external R&D funds (Word document) must be filled in and sent to the head of department along with the budget.
+The approval form for the application for external R&D funds (word) must be filled in and sent to the head of department along with the budget.

 The faculty must inform the R&D section that an employee is preparing an application in connection with announcements requiring the college to rank the applications.